 Because we need more data for Intraday trading, for example - one 1 hour candle = twelve 5 minutes candles.
 On the 1-hour chart, you will see limited data, but on 5 minutes chart, there are 12 different candles showing data, so deciding on a 5-minute time frame is more accessible than a 1-hour time frame.

-What is the best time frame for intraday trading in India?
+The best time frame for intraday trading is 9.30 am to 11.30 am.

 The 1-hour chart time frame for drawing levels and then open smaller timeframes like 5 minutes/15 minutes for taking entry